5 Ways to Boost Company Culture

 2. Make culture a differentiator for your company.

-During the coronavirus, many leaders are developing what bestselling author Deepak Chopra describes as the wisdom of uncertainty.
+During the pandemic, many leaders focused on developing what bestselling author Deepak Chopra describes as "the wisdom of uncertainty."

 "The wisdom of uncertainty lies in the recognition that the ego really can't know the future," he writes.
 "Furthermore, the compulsion to know what is going to happen based upon the past effectively limits your ability to create the most appropriate present out of the field of all possibilities."

-Within the wisdom of uncertainty, a strong culture can help differentiate your company from the rest, which is a competitive advantage.
+Within the wisdom of uncertainty, a strong culture can help differentiate your company from the rest.
+Nobody can predict the future.
 Nurturing the sense of community and connectedness that your teams enjoy as a part of your company culture will not only inspire committed brand ambassadors but can attract top talent.
-In a recent Glassdoor study, more than 50% of respondents think company culture is more important than salary regarding job satisfaction.
+In a recent Glassdoor study, more than 50% of respondents said that company culture is more important than salary when it comes to job satisfaction.

-Identify the unique elements of your culture that will translate online and re-create them virtually.
-Take a refreshed view of your benefits, workplace safety and internal communications practices to ensure they meet employee needs.
+Identify the unique elements of your culture that will translate online and recreate them virtually.
+Take a refreshed view of your benefits, workplace safety, and internal communications practices to ensure they meet people's needs.

 Offer flexible scheduling to accommodate evolving circumstances.
 Show that you trust and believe in your people by demonstrating the importance of their involvement and giving them more responsibilities.

 4. Develop a robust assessment system for measuring cultural success.

-At first glance, it may feel unusual to access the health of your company culture, but it's an essential step in developing strategies that support current goals and your vision for the future.
-After all, the very definition of culture includes the measure of collective human intellectual achievement.
+At first glance, assessing the health of your company culture may feel unusual, but it's an essential step in developing strategies that support your current goals and vision for the future.
+After all, the definition of culture includes the measure of collective human intellectual achievement.

-Developing a cultural assessment tool lets team members rate the company on key aspects of cultural endeavors at all levels.
+Developing a cultural assessment tool lets team members rate the company on key aspects of culture at all levels.
 Periodic culture audits will not only evaluate if your efforts are working but may also help uncover cultural inconsistencies and weed out discrepancies between stated values and enacted values.